 The little ponds we work in are increasingly less insulated from the winner-take-all world outside.
 Every day, in the academic world and elsewhere, more energy is devoted to stardom, the concentration of media attention and mimetic attraction on oneself.
 The pond system, which dilutes and spreads prestige, no longer affords protection against the invasion of sacrality–which, as all good Girardians know, is but another term for our potential violence.

 But in a system where the intensity of competition sets the entry fee to the contests for stardom so high, the social order is willing to invest in means of relief.
 Which leads me back to Java, a new platform-independent language created by Sun Microsystems as the language of the Internet.
 If my little applet can be rewarded–not with money, but with visibility that might be of real financial value to a software developer in search of new contracts–this is because of the growth of the Internet as a demotically interactive means of communication.
 There are hot pages on the Net, but no sacrality: in McLuhan‘s terms, cyberspace is the coolest medium of all.
 The shift of marketing and other resources to the Net allows us to anticipate a welcome desacralization of the overheated world of the one-way communications media.
-In the meanwhile, keep checking my Java page for new applets.
+In the meanwhile, keep checking my Java page [no longer active] for new applets.